 Styling a scroll-bar really makes non sense

 I’m pretty sure his example is pertinent because it makes no sense to stylize a scroll-bar and there’s a concrete risk of damaging the user experience of an essential functional element of the interface.
 It’s a risk one should never take since content below the fold has already very few chances of being viewed and the scroll-bar is one of the instruments that allows you to access content below the fold.

 That said, I still do believe that a well organized and managed website could implement this useless feature in minutes.

-Scroll-bar styling is a well-known and trampled apon topic, the range of cross-browser compatibility is well known and documented.
-So the change consist in very simple and few lines of code.
+Scroll-bar styling is a well-known and trampled upon topic, the range of cross-browser compatibility is well known and documented.
+The change consist in very simple style sheet changes and amounts to a few lines of code.

-A well managed site must have automated testing and the impact of the change can be rapidly assessed and verified in a staging environment and deployed in production.
+The delivery process of any well managed website must include automated testing.
+The impact of the change can be rapidly assessed and verified in a staging environment with a quick deployment in production.

-While I get Oded’s point, I am convinced that a website if well managed must be able to deliver changes in continuous integration and these must be able to be implemented in minutes.
+While I get Oded’s point, I am convinced that a well managed website must be able to deliver changes in continuous integration and these must be implemented in minutes.